calnet-oss/bidms-docker-tomcat-base/README.md

 * `imageFiles/tmp_tomcat/tomcat.jks` - The Java keystore used by Tomcat.
 * `imageFiles/tmp_tomcat/tomcat_pubkey.pem` - Tomcat's TLS public key.

-This image depends on the the base BIDMS Debian Docker image from the [bidms-docker-debian-base](http://www.github.com/calnet-oss/bidms-docker-debian-base) project.
+This image depends on the the base BIDMS Debian container image from the [bidms-docker-debian-base](http://www.github.com/calnet-oss/bidms-docker-debian-base) project.
 If you don't have that image built yet, you'll need that first.